exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 To choose a bind address for every forwarded port, use ``--port-bind-address <address>`` (or ``port_bind_address`` in the API).
-By default, existing database, BucketFS, and SSH forwards bind to all interfaces;
-ConfD remains loopback-only.
-Setting a bind address applies to ConfD as well.
+By default, all forwarded ports bind to loopback.
+Setting a bind address applies to every forwarded port, including ConfD.

 .. code:: console